<em>Verbascum</em>, mullein: to plant, to grow and to care for

 Verbascum Pink Domino - Mullein

-This is a variety with tender pink flowers, shaded with a deeper pink at the centre.
-It is ideal alongside roses, for a very romantic garden!
-It has been awarded the Award of Garden Merit by the Royal Horticultural Society (RHS).
+This variety has soft pink flowers, shaded with deeper pink at the centre.
+Ideal alongside roses for a very romantic garden!
+Recipient of the Award of Garden Merit from the Royal Horticultural Society (RHS).

 • Flowering time July to September